 How Should I Store Matcha?

 You can store matcha at room temperature or in the refrigerator.
 (Bring the matcha to room temperature before using.)

 Either way, make sure it is kept in an opaque, airtight container away from moisture, heat, and light.
 This will retain the color and quality as long as possible.

 Want to learn how to make traditional matcha at home?
 I’ve created a step-by-step guide which, with practice, should result in a very nice bowl of matcha.

 Looking to make a matcha latte?
-My tricks and tips on making the best matcha latte you’ve ever had.
+My recipe and tips on how to make the best matcha latte you’ve ever had.

 Now that you know what matcha exactly is, here are many, many ways to add it into recipes!